 Maintenance fees are payable on Canadian patent applications and patents.
 Currently, the first maintenance fee is due on the second anniversary of the filing date and the last is due on the nineteenth anniversary of the filing date.

-filed on April 27, 2024, absent grant of additional term, the last maintenance fee would be due on April 27, 2043 (19th anniversary of the filing date).
-But if an additional term of 370 days is granted, maintenance fees presumably also would be due
+on April 27, 2024, absent grant of additional term, the last maintenance fee would be due on April 27, 2043 (19th anniversary of the filing date).
+But if an additional term of 370 days is granted, maintenance fees presumably also would be due on April

 The requirement to pay maintenance fees during the additional term may prove to be one of the more difficult aspects of the proposed legislation, particularly in view of the involvement of third-party maintenance fee payors such as annuity services.
 Unlike